-- If the ATV will not be used for more than one month, remove the battery, fully charge it, and then place it in a cool, dry place. - If the battery will be stored for more than two months, check it at least once a month and fully charge it if necessary.
+- If the ATV will not be used for more than one month, remove the battery, fully charge it, and then place it in a cool, dry place. - If the battery will be stored for more than two months, check the specific gravity of the electrolyte at least once a month and fully charge the battery whenever necessary.

-Always keep the battery charged.
-Storing a discharged battery can cause permanent battery damage.
+- Always keep the battery charged.
+Storing a discharged battery can cause permanent battery damage. - Do not leave or store the battery on its side.